shehryar49/hellocpp/README.md

 # hellocpp
 Hello World in C++
 My first github repository.
-The code does not do anything special.It prints hellow worl.
+The code does not do anything special.It prints hello world.